crouchcd/cidc-documentation/assays/wes-upload-doc.md

 The directory where the metadata file is located should also contain all the Fastq files which needs to be uploaded.

-Meta Data file is a csv file and requires following columns:
+Metadata file is a csv file and requires following columns:

 |COLUMN NAME|DESCRIPTION|
 |-----------|-----------|